Sacroiliac Joint Injection

 Intra-articular vs periarticular injection

-In 2007, Murakami et al studied whether intra-articular or periarticular injections were more effective at relieving SI joint pain.[48]
+In a 2007 study, Murakami et al addressed the question of whether intra-articular or periarticular injections were more effective at relieving SI joint pain.[49]
 They initially gave patients intra-articular SI joint injections and then performed additional periarticular injections in the patients who experienced no improvement from the intra-articular injection.
 The improvement from the periarticular injections was significantly higher than that from the intra-articular injections.
 This result could have various causes, including the following:

 In a 2016 study of 113 fluoroscopically guided SI joint injections in 99 patients, Nacey et al found that after adjustments were made for age, sex, preinjection pain score, time of year, and indication for injection, there was no significant difference between intra-articular injection and periarticular injection in terms of the degree of pain relief achieved.[50]